LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

    <?= … ?>
    [ … ]

-Because supporting the ``[ … ]`` delimiters can be problematic for some data types (i.e. JavaScript), they can be disabled for the remainder of the file by having the literal ``[no_square_brackets]`` as the first tag.
+Because supporting the ``[ … ]`` delimiters can be problematic for embedding with other technologies (i.e. JavaScript and CSS), they can be disabled for the remainder of the file by having the literal ``[no_square_brackets]`` as the first line.

 Any code within the delimiters will have the results of the expressions within its body converted to string objects and included in the response output string.
 Code within auto-collecting captures is included as well.
-For example, the code or text within ``inline(...) … /inline`` or ``inline(...) => {^ … ^}`` would be included in the output.
+For example, values produced by code within ``inline(...) … /inline`` or ``inline(...) => {^ … ^}`` would be included in the output.
 Such code is free to call any methods or types to formulate the response data.

 The request is completed when the initial code has run to the end, when the `abort` method is called, or when an unhandled failure occurs.
 Outgoing data is buffered for as long as possible, but can be forced out at any point using the `web_response->sendChunk` method.
-Calling `abort` (either the `web_response` version or the unbound method; both have the same behavior) will complete the request by halting all processing and sending the existing response data as-is.
+Calling `abort` (either `web_response->abort` or the unbound method; both have the same behavior) will complete the request by halting all processing and sending the existing response data as-is.

 The `web_response` object automatically routes requests for LassoApps.
-Request paths that begin with ``/lasso9/`` are reserved for LassoApp usage and will be routed there.
-Physical file paths beginning with :file:`/lasso9/` are ignored by Lasso Server during processing of a web request.
+Request paths that begin with "/lasso9/" are reserved for LassoApp usage and will be routed there.
+Physical file paths beginning with :file:`/lasso9/` are ignored by Lasso Server during the processing of a web request.

 Include